yangxvlin/learn-system-design/README.md

         - remember a large number for request executing on server X rather than maintaining sessions or storing private IP in cookie
     - Caching
         - needs to consider TTL (time to live) for GC because you can run out of thel limited space
+        - Using NoSQL instead of scaling a relational database
+            - Cache Database Query result
     - Database replication: making automatically copy of DB
         - Master-slave
             - a slave is a copy of the master